 Here’s where you can get away from the snow slush in the streets & have some fun or slow things down with a walk in peacefully covered white parks, take a deep breath, enjoy the fresh winter air!

 Türkenschanzpark is what many call the most beautiful park in the city.
-It has it all: ponds, rolling hills and rare botanical plants.
+It has it all: ponds, rolling hills for tobogganing (above picture) and rare botanical plants.

 The two biggest recreational facilities in Vienna are Donauinsel and Prater.
 Danube Island is perfect for endless walks (with your dog) or BBQ sessions – yes also in winter!
 Now it’s actually possible to reserve a spot, which is almost impossible in summer.